Giorgio Ruffolo: Biography

+Meanwhile, Ruffolo had rejoined the PSI in 1958, gravitating towards a small faction led by the ex-communist deputy Antonio Giolitti.
+During the 1970s, he became associated with the party's intelligentsia, and contributed to Progetto socialista ("Socialist Project", 1976), an embryonic party manifesto (later made official) which brought together authors such as Luciano Cafagna, Giuliano Amato, Francesco Alberoni, Corrado Serra, Roberto Guiducci, and Altiero Spinelli.
+By this time, Ruffolo had moved away from the relatively obscure Giolitti faction and towards the hard-left grouping led by Riccardo Lombardi.
+As with Lombardi, Ruffolo was sharply critical of the PSI's new leader, Bettino Craxi, but he agreed with Craxi's fundamental strategy of guarding the party's autonomy and seeking to differentiate it from the Christian Democrats (DC) and Italian Communist Party (PCI), both of which were engaged throughout the late 1970s in shaping the compromesso storico ("Historic Compromise").

-Ruffolo was the president and cofounder of the Europa Research Center (Centro Europa Ricerche), a Rome-based research institute in applied economic analysis with a special reference to the central issues for Italian and European economic policy.
+In 1981, Ruffolo cofounded the Europa Research Centre (Centro Europa Ricerche), a Rome-based research institute in applied economic analysis with a special reference to the central issues for Italian and European economic policy.
 The other founders of the institute included Antonio Pedone and Luigi Spaventa.
-Ruffolo was also the president of a public investment company, Finanziaria Meridionale, which had been established to improve the economic development of Southern Italy.
+He was also the president of a public investment company, Finanziaria Meridionale, which had been established to improve the economic development of Southern Italy.

-From 1987 to 1992, Ruffolo was the minister of environment.
-Although he was an economist by profession, he published various publications on environment, which made him one of the most qualified environment ministers of Italy.
-During his term, the ministry published the first report about the environmental conditions in the country.
-Another significant event was the closure of the Farmoplant in Massa in July 1988 following a massive explosion which had caused environmental pollution in the Massa coastline.
+Ruffolo had first stood as a parliamentary candidate in 1979, when he failed to be elected to the European Parliament.
+In 1983 he was elected to the Chamber of Deputies, representing Potenza.
+Four years later, at the 1987 general election, he was elected to the Senate and was immediately appointed Minister of the Environment in the new Government formed by Giovanni Goria.
+Although he was an economist by profession, he had published various publications on the environment, which made him one of the most qualified of all Italian environment ministers.
+During his term in office, the ministry published its first report about environmental conditions in the country.
+Another significant event was the closure of the Farmoplant in Massa in July 1988, following a massive explosion which had caused environmental pollution along the Massa coastline.

-Ruffolo also served in the European Parliament for three terms: 17 July 1979–30 September 1983; 19 July 1994–19 July 1999 and 20 July 1999–19 July 2004.
+Ruffolo also served in the European Parliament for three terms: 17 July 1979 to 30 September 1983, 19 July 1994 to 19 July 1999, and 20 July 1999 to 19 July 2004.

-Ruffolo was a contributor to the Italian edition of Huffington Post and Italian newspaper La Repubblica.
+Ruffolo was a contributor to the Italian edition of Huffington Post and Italian newspaper la Repubblica.

 Ruffolo died in Rome on 16 February 2023, at the age of 96.